v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**

-    4. At the command prompt, type the following command and press Enter:
+    4. At the command prompt, type the following command and press **Enter**:

    		Connect-exchangeonline